IBM/credit-risk-workshop-cpd/workshop/pre-work/README.md

 ![Create project from file](../.gitbook/assets/images/prework/new-project-from-file.png)

 * Click on the **browse** link and in the file browser popup, navigate to where you cloned or downloaded this repository in the previous section.
-From within that root directory, navigate to the `projects/` sub-directory and choose the `CreditRiskProject.zip` file.
-Then click the **open** button.
+Then select the `CreditRiskProject.zip` file in the `projects/` folder there.

 ![Browse for project files](../.gitbook/assets/images/prework/browse-project-zip.png)